 Students on probation are required to develop with their adviser, in consultation with a dean in student services, a progress plan specifying how the student plans to return to good standing and complete degree requirements in a timely manner.

 In developing the progress plan, three primary areas should be considered: the reasons for the academic difficulty, detailed strategies to improve performance, and specific academic standards to be met during the period of probation.

-All students placed on academic probation will be sent a packet of information that includes a progress plan form, a worksheet, a description of academic actions, and instructions for completing the progress plan.
+All students placed on academic probation will be sent information that includes a progress plan form, a worksheet, a description of academic actions, and instructions for completing the progress plan.
 After reviewing this information, students should meet with their adviser and a dean in student services.
 The completed progress plan with all appropriate signatures is due to student services by the end of the second week of the probationary semester.